textmining-infopros/chapter6/README.md

 Please cite this compendium as: Lamba, Manika, & Madhusudhan, Margam.
 (2021).
 Burst Detection of Documents using Three Different Tools (Version 1.0). http://doi.org/10.5281/zenodo.5090220

 # Contents
 The compendium contains the data, code, and notebook associated with the case studies.
-This case study is further divided into 6A, and 6B.
+It is divided into 6A, and 6B.
 6A case study used Sci2 tool, and 6B case study used R programming language to perform burst detection.
 It is organized as follows:

   - The `6a_dataset.csv` file contains the data for 6A case study.
     - The `6a_maximum_burst_level.csv` is a supplementary file that is associated with 6A case study.